You want your brand's social media posts to convert.

 How can your post make the life of your followers better?
 What problem or pain point does it cover and solve?
 Why, after all, do they need to read your social media writing?

 Think like a consumer.
 Offer them something: step-by-step instructions, tips that could help them solve a problem, DIY content, giveaways, etc.

 When your social media posts provide some added value, users are more likely to engage with them.
 They might comment, share your post, or even bookmark it.

 - Use copywriting tricks

 Short attention spans mean that social media users ignore long (read: annoying) sections of text full of professional slang and marketing buzzwords.
-So, you could try focussing on conversational captions instead.
+So, you could try focusing on conversational captions instead.

 In short, write like a human, not a robot: